Kamui-Kazi/Redeem-Counter/README.md

 >
 >replies with the amount it recived and the new total

+!sub_meows *amount to subtract*
+>Mod / Channel Owner only
+>
+>replace the *amount to subtract* with the amount of meows you would like to subtract
+>
+>replies with the amount it recived and the new total

 !set_meows *new value*
 >Mod / Channel Owner only
 >